 However, flowers and shrubbery alone will not bring these parks to an equitable status in this underserved community.
 The absence of frequent and constructive activity in these spaces will eventually invite the misuse that previously resulted in devastating consequences.
 Our goal is to partner with various groups to introduce positive energy into these parks through social, cultural, recreational and educational events.

-While programming these spaces is beyond our core mission, this role will eventually be filled by the autonomous "Friends of" group we will help to establish in the coming years.
+Programming these spaces is beyond our core mission, so we are especially grateful that Aquarius Vann-Ghasri is assisting us as Event Coordinator for the Potomac Triangle Parks events we are sponsoring.
+This role will eventually be filled by the autonomous "Friends of" group we will help to establish in the coming years.
 At that point the vision of the Potomac Triangle Parks as community assets and the confirmation of the vital nature of green spaces in an urban environment will be realized.

 More information about these events and programs will be posted as it develops.